Temptation (Corina song)

 "Temptation" is a song by American singer-songwriter Corina, released on April 8, 1991, by Cutting Records as the lead single of her debut album, Corina (1991).
 Co-written by Corina with Carlos Berrios, Franc Reyes and Luis Capri Duprey, the single became her biggest hit, peaking at number six on the US Billboard Hot 100 as well as number one on the Billboard 12-inch Singles Sales chart.
-In 2022, Rolling Stone ranked "Temptation" number 87 in their list of the "200 Greatest Dance Songs of All Time".
+In 2022, Rolling Stone ranked "Temptation" at number 87 in their list of the "200 Greatest Dance Songs of All Time".